OSU professor will help peace institute in Thailand

 Oklahoma State University Professor L.M.
 Hynson is helping to give peace a chance in Thailand.

 For the past 10 years, Thailand has been transformed from an agricultural to an industrialized nation.
-The building of factories and other industrial facilities have sparked protests regarding pollution.
+The building of factories and other industrial facilities has sparked protests regarding pollution.
 Some of the demonstrations have turned violent, and several environmentalists have disappeared or been killed.
 Along with environmental issues, southwest Thailand has also been plagued with conflicts resulting from religious disputes.

-"The institute has two primary functions: to promote peace in that region of Thailand and to offer a master's degree in Peace Studies,” Hynson said.
-“My assignment is to give lectures, develop a curriculum for the M.S. degree and work with faculty on various projects."
+"The institute has two primary functions: to promote peace in that region of Thailand and to offer a master's degree in peace studies,” Hynson said.
+“My assignment is to give lectures, develop a curriculum for the M.S. degree and work with faculty on various projects.

-Hynson thanked OSU Senior Vice President and Provost Marlene Strathe for signing a cooperative agreement with Prince of Songkla University in November 2003.
+Hynson thanked OSU Senior Vice President and Provost Marlene Strathe for signing a cooperative agreement with Prince of Songkla University in November 2003

 "Agreements such as these make a big difference in our people getting the Fulbrights," he said.
 "Dr. Strathe is a big believer in faculty gaining a global perspective through international assignments.
 She plays an important role in connecting faculty to research projects such as the Fulbright.
-I appreciate her support because it made a big difference in my going to Thailand."
+I appreciate her support because it made a big difference in my going to Thailand.

 Strathe said lessons learned abroad translate to better classroom teaching at OSU.